 The eastern half of the eastern part of this MLRA is in the Seaboard Lowland Section of the New England Province of the Appalachian Highlands.
 The western half of the eastern part and the southeastern half of the western part are in the New England Upland Section of the same province and division.
 The northwestern half of the western part is in the Hudson Valley Section of the Valley and Ridge Province of the Appalachian Highlands.
 This MLRA is a very scenic area of rolling to hilly uplands that are broken by many gently sloping to level valleys that terminate in coastal lowlands.
-Elevation ranges from sea level to 1,000 feet in much of the area, but it is 2,000 feet on some hills.
-Relief is mostly about 6 to 65 feet in the valleys and about 80 to 330 feet in the uplands.
+Elevation ranges from sea level to 1,000 feet (0 to 305 meters) in much of the area, but it is 2,000 feet (610 meters) on some hills.
+Relief is mostly about 6 to 65 feet (2 to 20 meters) in the valleys and about 80 to 330 feet (25 to 100 meters) in the uplands.